 Do you know the Christmas story, the story of Jesus birth found in the gospels of Luke and Matthew?
-We’ve assembled the main parts of the story here.
+We’ve put together the main parts of the story here.
 Please pray with us as we read them together - Father God, we thank you for sending Your son Jesus to earth to save us and to show us Your love.
-As we read these verses, open the eyes of our hearts to see your goodness and your truth.
+As we read these verses, open the eyes of our hearts to see Your goodness and Your truth.
 Let us receive Jesus with joy and worship!
 In Jesus’ name, Amen.

 An angel appears to Mary, an engaged virgin, in Luke 1:26-35:

 “‘Greetings, O favored one, the Lord is with you!’
 But she was greatly troubled at the saying, and tried to discern what sort of greeting this might be.
 And the angel said to her, ‘Do not be afraid, Mary, for you have found favor with God.
 And behold, you will conceive in your womb and bear a son, and you shall call his name Jesus.
 He will be great and will be called the Son of the Most High.
 And the Lord God will give to him the throne of his father David, and he will reign over the house of Jacob forever, and of his kingdom there will be no end.’

 “And Mary said to the angel, ‘How will this be, since I am a virgin?’
 And the angel answered her, ‘The Holy Spirit will come upon you, and the power of the Most High will overshadow you; therefore the child to be born will be called holy—the Son of God.’”